rmsk2/mobilenotifier/readme.md

 ## Important notice

-Nearly all methods of the backend service can be called without authentication and authorization.
+Even though the infrastructure for implementing authentication and authorization is there (see `backend/tools/auth_handler.go`) nearly all methods of the backend service can be called without authentication and authorization.
 The only exception is the API method to manually send a notification message which uses an API key.
 Or in other words **if you deploy this software in such a way that it can be called from the public internet you effectively allow other people to send text messages, e-mails and push messages to all recipients configured in your IFTTT recipes and/or specified in the address book**.
 I assume this is not what you want especially if there is a cap on the number of text messages which can be sent without additional costs in your cell phone plan.
 Additionally there may be bugs in this software which allow people to successfully attack your systems in other ways.
 I am not aware of such bugs but I might have made mistakes.

 In other words: **Please, do not deploy this software in a fashion which exposes it to the public internet**.
 I run it in my home network on my own K3S kubernetes cluster and for this environment the lack of authentication and authorization is acceptable.